Eight o’clock, and I still can’t write this blog post. What the hell was I thinking?

 Way, way, waaaay back in the day, before stuff and things and Throwback Thursdays and Taco Bell, we used to live in caves without Taco Bell (I’m writing this before lunch).
 And life sucked, it really did.
 Take your worst day, and dump on a bunch of terror and anxiety, being cold and hungry and exhausted all the time running away from saber-toothed tigers, bears, angry pigs, and other clans of cave people.

 During this process, we learned what worked and what didn’t.
-Our human brains recognize patterns, and so on our daily hike for food, we were alert around to us to what we wanted to eat and what could eat us.
+Our human brains recognized patterns, and so, on our daily hike for food, we became alert around to us to what we wanted to eat and what could eat us.
 And our brains took the hint and hit repeat—same-old same-old = good, and new and exciting and different = bad.
 So leaving the cave to venture off on your own meant you could literally never return (and you’d lose your dirt bed by the fire).
 For safety’s sake, we clustered into groups and then tribes (‘Misery loves company’ is a very old saying for us).
 Of course any kind of freedom within the tribe was limited as well.
 Better to go off with a group for food and water, but anything other than that, why bother?
 “Hey I can’t run fast, and there’s this awesome fire to look at.”
 So doing your own thing not only meant could you get killed, but it also meant you could endanger the group as well.
 The group’s elders and leaders wouldn’t stand for this, so they’d use expulsion out of the group or shame within in the group in order to police people.
 (Side note: having read all that, do you really think we’ve evolved so much at all?
 With social media soaking into more and more of our consciousness, is it any wonder that more of us are becoming depressed or worse falling prey to more and more fear?
 It shows you how fear can be so easy to fall prey to and how animal our instincts and brains really still are).

 So same-old same-old worked because it was all about survival for everyone back then.
 As we evolved and got better and better lives (#YOLOCaveLife; #EvolvingFastAsHell), the need to create and expand was more appealing but as long as it wasn’t anything crazy that would disrupt the tribe.
 And those that did?
 Expulsion, ridicule, and death.
 Pick any man or woman throughout history who changed anything about how we live, think, create, or feel you’ll see individuals bucking against ‘the system’ and especially ‘The Man’.
 But there is no tribe or group or Man, there are just lots and lots of brains.
 Our brains are the cause of it.